kgaughan/dbkit/docs/reference.rst

 Result generators
 =================

 Result generators are generator functions that are used internally by dbkit to take the results from a database cursor and turn them into a form that's easier to deal with programmatically, such a sequence of tuples or a sequence of dictionaries, where each tuple or dictionary represents a row of the result set.
-By default, `dbkit.tuple_set` is used as the result generator, but you can change this by passing another, such as `dbkit.dict_set` into the function `dbkit.set_factory` function.
+By default, :py:func:`dbkit.tuple_set` is used as the result generator, but you can change this by assigning another, such as :py:func:`dbkit.dict_set` to :py:attr:`dbkit.Context.default_factory` function.

 Some query functions allow you to specify the result generator to be used for the result, which is passed in using the `factory` parameter.